dddrrreee/cs140e-22win/labs/README.md

 ## The labs

+*The labs below are tentative --- we still need to check in updated code and there will likely be some fussing about.
+Take them as a suggested roadmap*

 Below describes where we're going and why.
 The labs themselves have a lot more prose on each topic.
 There is a pointer to where we currently
 are: the labs after this point can still see significant revisions.